bouthilx/mahler.scheduler.azure/README.rst

 -------

-Distributed under the terms of the GPL v3 license, "mahler.scheduler.flow" is free and open source software.
+Distributed under the terms of the GPL v3 license, "mahler.scheduler.azure" is free and open source software.

 Issues